Maajid0/ecs-project/README.md

 ## Key Components

-### Docker
+- ### Docker
     - A `Dockerfile` in the root directory defines how the application is built into a container.

-### Terraform
+- ### Terraform
     - ECS Fargate for hosting the container.
     - Application Load Balancer for routing traffic.
     - Route 53 for domain management.
     - ACM for SSL certificates.
     - Security groups to control access.
     - VPC with public subnets, internet gateway, and NAT gateway.
     - Remote state stored in an S3 bucket using native state locking.

-### CI/CD
+- ### CI/CD
-GitHub Actions handles:

     - Building and scanning the Docker image.
     - Pushing the image to Amazon ECR.
     - Running Terraform plan and apply.
     - Destroying infrastructure if needed.

 ---